Haiti–Poland relations: History

+The 1805 Haitian constitution granted the Poles Haitian citizenship.
+A Polish community lives in Haiti to this day with their main center in Casale.

 Diplomatic relations were established after Poland regained independence following World War I. An honorary consulate of Poland was located in Port-au-Prince from 1935 to 1945.
 It was reopened in 2005.

 In 1994, 51 soldiers of the Polish GROM Military Unit took part in the Operation Uphold Democracy to remove the military regime installed after the 1991 Haitian coup d'état and restore the elected President Jean-Bertrand Aristide.
 In addition to their assigned duties, Polish commandos intervened several times in various cases of common residents against criminals and former military men, including providing medical treatment to impoverished people, rescuing people from lynching, and rescuing a Haitian child kidnapped presumably by former Haitian military officers, gaining the sympathy of impoverished Haitians, but at the same time the resentment of wealthier residents sympathizing with the ousted military regime.
 Polish commandos also took part in the relief operation following Hurricane Gordon, aiding Haitian residents and saving five Filipino soldiers.
 President Aristide thanked the Polish commandos for their service with the Polish word "dziękuję", meaning "thank you."

 Caritas Poland, UNICEF Poland and the Polish Humanitarian Action raised over 5 million PLN to help the Haitians affected by the 2010 Haiti earthquake.

+Trade

+All imports from Haiti to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.